Frame Alignment Parameters Dialog

 Time should not be an issue when doing alignments with this option, since the alignments are generally fast enough to be done well before the next set of frames needs aligning.
 Thus you can use refinement, smoothing, or multiple filters routinely without worrying about whether they are actually helping.

-K2 frames can be taken unnormalized in order to save efficiently in compressed TIFF files.
-The command file will contain options to apply gain-normalization, plus defect correction for GMS 2.31 and higher.
+K2/K3 frames can be taken unnormalized in order to save efficiently in compressed TIFF files.
+The command file will contain options to apply gain-normalization and defect correction.

 The upper part of the dialog, down to the box for Parameter set name, allows one to set a few 'global' settings that apply to all alignments.
 The list box on the right shows the available parameter sets, which can be selected by clicking on one.